Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 A `ServerRpc` can be invoked by a client to be executed on the server.

-Developer can declare a `ServerRpc` by marking a method with `[ServerRpc]` attribute and making sure to have `ServerRpc` postfix in the method name:
+Developer can declare a `ServerRpc` by marking a method with `[ServerRpc]` attribute and making sure to have `ServerRpc` postfix in the method name.

 ```cs
 [ServerRpc]